 excrement on the walls of several rooms and shredded pillows, scattering feathers everywhere.

-Dave was an academic type who held a Masters degree in theology, but as the Austrians say, "he had two left hands" when it came to practical work.
+Greg was an academic type who held a Masters degree in theology, but as the Austrians say, "he had two left hands" when it came to practical work.
 Although we had described the kind

 having a kid showing him how to do everything.